sagaofpls/sagaofpls.github.io/references.md

 <a name="Abdietal2013"></a> Abdi et al (2013) _New Perspectives in Partial Least Squares and Related Methods_.
 Edited by Abdi, H., Chin, W.W., Esposito Vinzi, V., Russolillo, G., Trinchera, L. Springer.

+<a name="Bayne1992"></a> Bayne, C. K. (1992) "Latent Variable Path Modeling with Partial Least Squares by Jan-Bernd Lohmöller - Review." _Technometrics_.
+Vol. 34, No. 1, 110-111..

 <a name="Bookstein1980"></a> Bookstein, F. L. (1980) "Data Analysis by Partial Least Squares."
 In _Evaluation of Econometric Models_.
 Edited by J. Kmenta and J. B. Ramsey, 75-90.
 Academic Press.

 <a name="Bookstein1982"></a> Bookstein, F. L. (1982a) "The geometric meaning of soft modeling, with some generalizations."
 In _Systems under indirect observation: Causality, structure, prediction_.
 Edited by K. G. Jöreskog and H. Wold, Vol II, 55-74.
 North-Holland.